Saluki

 Weight: 50 to 65 lbs

-While the Saluki's (also known as the Gazelle Hound and Persian Greyhound) origins are mysterious, this is a versatile breed of Sighthound said to have a rich history.
+While the Saluki’s (also known as the Gazelle Hound and Persian Greyhound) origins are not well known, this is a versatile breed of Sighthound said to have a rich history.
 What is known is that the Saluki has been associated with the Middle East since antiquity and has always been used for hunting.
-It is known that the breed was held in great esteem, called "el hor" (the Noble) by the Arabs and was bred as carefully as the famous Arabian horses, with speed and endurance in mind.
+It is known that the breed was held in great esteem, called “el hor” (the Noble) by the Arabs and was bred as carefully as the famous Arabian horses, with speed and endurance in mind.
 The breed is also said to have been a valued and honoured companion to Egyptian nobility and was known to be mummified like the Pharaohs.

 The Saluki also held a very unique position within the lives of his Eastern and Nomad owners who were often Muslim: The Saluki was allowed to enter the tents of nomads and the courtyards of settled breeders whereas other dog breeds are considered "unclean" and cannot be touched.
 Even today, the Saluki continues to be valued and used for hunting in most regions of the Middle East where he originally worked.